Getting Started with Arduino 101

 Linux known issues

-In some previous Arduino IDE version there was some installation issues, but now you can download the latest Arduino IDE version (at least Arduino IDE 1.8.3) and you should not find any Linux installation.
+In some previous Arduino IDE version there was some installation issues, but now you can download the latest Arduino IDE version (at least Arduino IDE 1.8.3) and you should not find any Linux installation issue.

-Linux distributions need to be configured to to gain upload permissions.
+Some Linux distributions need to be configured to gain upload permissions to the user.

 Inside the Arduino 101 core you can find a script to allow the user to use the serial device.
-Using the latest Arduino 101 core package v2.0.2 run the script with this commands:
+Using the latest Arduino 101 core package v2.0.4 run the script with this commands:

 The USB device where you can find the Arduino 101 (Intel® Curie™) embedded may vary in accordance with the number of USB devices connected to the board.